MARVELously Dark: the density profile evolution of dwarf halos in velocity-dependent SIDM: Results

 \subsection{Parameterization of gravothermal evolution}

 Following \cite{Nadler2024}, we analytically calculate the core-formation timescale, defined here as the full time that the SIDM halo is core-forming, ending at the point where the halo begins to undergo core-collapse, using a parametric model.
 The gravothermal evolution of each halo is parameterized by $\tau \equiv t/t_{cc}$ where $t$ is the formation time of each halo and $t_{cc}$ is the core-collapse timescale \citep{Essig2019}.
 Halos with $\tau < 0.15$ are defined as “core-forming” and halos with $\tau > 0.75$ are “core-collapsed".
 Halos that are core-forming have decreasing central densities and halos in the core-collapse phase have central densities exceeding CDM halos \citep{Outmezguine2023,Yang2023}.
 As such, the core-formation timescale is calculated as the time it takes for the halo to reach the point where $\tau = 0.75$ in its gravothermal evolution.
 This gravothermal evolution is governed by a set of normalized density parameters such that when the halo becomes fully collapsed ($\tau = 1$) the scale density grows to be approximately 10 times its initial value \citep{Yang2023}.
-The formation time $t$ for each halo in Ms.Marvel is computed using a universal halo mass-formation time relation to be consistent with prior work\citep{Yang2023,Yang2024}; see \cite{Yang2024} for more details.
+The formation time $t$ for each halo in Ms.Marvel is computed using a universal halo mass-formation time relation defined as when the NFW halo parameters $\rho_s$ and $r_s$ first become stable, estimated by its present day halo mass.
+See Section 3.1 of \cite{Yang2024} for more details.
 To analytically calculate the core-collapse timescales we use a parametric model \citep{Yang2023,Yang2024,Yang2025}, which models the gravothermal evolution of SIDM halos from their initial NFW profile.
 In this model the core-collapse timescale \citep{Essig2019} is characterized by the following equation;

 Where $\sigma_{\rm eff}$ is the effective cross section and $C$ is a constant, calibrated to N-body simulations.
 In this work, we adopt the same value of $C = 0.75$ used by \cite{Yang2024}.
 We note that a larger (smaller) value of C would shorten (lengthen) the core-collapse timescales calculated in this work.
 We define the effective radius ($r_{\rm eff}$), and the density at the effective radius of the halo ($\rho_{\rm eff}$) below.